Journey Mapping vs. Task Analysis

-Experience Mapping is becoming an increasingly popular tool in the UX world.
+Journey Mapping is becoming an increasingly popular tool in the UX world.
 They are often used to gain a better understanding of the overall customer/user experience across all platforms and touchpoints.

-So what exactly is an Experience Map?
+So what exactly is an End-to-End Journey Map?
 I like to think of them as the emotional love child of Task Analysis and Customer Journeys.
 However, since each of these tools are more or less representations of how a user carries out tasks to accomplish a particular goal or set of goals, there can be some confusion regarding when we should use one over the other.

-2. Emotions vs Emotionless: An Experience Map captures more than just what tasks are involved but also how a user feels and what they are thinking as they flow through the experience lifecycle.
+A Journey Map captures more than just what tasks are involved but also how a user feels and what they are thinking as they flow through the experience lifecycle.
 Task Analysis doesn’t typically include emotions or feelings; it’s more a straight arrow in that sense.

-3. Visual Representation: An Experience Map can be represented in visually rich formats, such as an infographic that can present a wealth of information at a glance.
+A Journey Map can be represented in visually rich formats, such as an infographic that can present a wealth of information at a glance.
 Task Analysis on the other hand is often represented using a collection of boxes and arrows depicting the step-by-step flow between tasks.

 So it becomes less of a ‘this’ versus ‘that’ when you look a bit closer.
-Both tools are useful for different purposes so think about what questions you are trying to answer and choose the right tool for you – Experience Mapping or Task Analysis.
+Both tools are useful for different purposes so think about what questions you are trying to answer and choose the right tool for you – Journey Mapping or Task Analysis.

 If you are looking for more information on Journey Mapping, we have a course on how to conduct Journey Mapping research and analysis.